IG Graduation Portfolio Series F

 1

-Portfolio overview
+Portfolio Overview

 The FTSE Canada Short Term Bond Index achieved positive returns for the quarter.

-The portfolio’s significant allocation to investment-grade corporate bonds positively impacted its performance.
-Specifically, holdings in corporate bonds within the financials and energy sectors contributed to gains during this period.
+The portfolio’s allocation to investment-grade corporate bonds positively impacted its performance.
+Specifically, holdings in corporate bonds within the financials and energy sectors contributed to the gains during this period.
 Exposure to government bonds detracted from performance.

 Market outlook: attractive opportunities in Canadian fixed income